fox-one/docs.pando.im/docs/lake/tutorials/listing.md

 ## Create a pool at 4swap

-You need to Mixin Messenger or Fennec to create a pool.
+You need to head to Mixin Messenger or Fennec to create a pool.

 1. Make sure the 2 assets in your wallet balance is above the minimum amount of 0.00000001.
 If not, please deposit some to your wallet.
 2. Make sure you have above the minimum amount of 0.02 ETH in your wallet.
 If not, please deposit some into your wallet or swap for it at [4swap](https://app.4swap.org).